davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 - Evidence must be publicly verifiable
 - No agent may invent, mutate, or hallucinate evidence
-- Governance has veto authority across all layers
+- Classification is based on **technical output**, not self-description
+- Governance may halt execution at any stage

 ---

 ## How to Read the Diagram

-- Evidence flows **from discovery to evaluation**
+- Discovery is **directed**, not exploratory
-- Validation **always precedes** scoring
+- Validation **always precedes** evaluation
+- GPT never inspects raw sources
 - Predictive intelligence is **advisory**, never authoritative
-- Governance monitors, constrains, and can halt execution
-- **Each layer only consumes validated upstream output**
+- Each layer only consumes **validated upstream output**

 ---